Skip to main content

 Files.com supports both Implicit and Explicit FTPS encryption modes.

-If your client reports invalid, self-signed, or expired SSL certificates when connecting, check your DNS configuration to ensure you’re resolving the hostname correctly.
+If your client reports invalid, self-signed, or expired SSL certificates when connecting, check your DNS configuration to confirm that you're resolving the hostname correctly.

 Active vs Passive Mode